-Guide to using money in Turkey
+Guide to using Money in Turkey

 What is the currency of Turkey?

-Best place to exchange money in Turkey
+The best place to exchange money in Turkey

-Can I use euros, dollars, or British pounds?
+Can I use Euros, dollars or British Pounds?

-Using money in Turkey : ATMs / ATMs
+Using money in Turkey: ATMs

-Using traveler's checks and credit cards in Turkey
+Use of traveler's checks and credit cards in Turkey

-Money transfer to and from Turkey
+Money transfers to and from Turkey

 Cash withdrawal from Turkey

-Taxes, refunds, receipts and invoices
+Taxes, Refunds, receipts and invoices

-Save money while in Turkey
+Save money while staying in Turkey